 Which Breed is Best?

 His preferred breeds are German Shepherd, Belgian Malinois, Dutch Shepherd, Spaniels and Golden Retrievers.
-However, success has been seen among mixed breed dogs.
+However, success has been seen among mixed-breed dogs.

 Their Success

 The Kruger National Park is a living success story of the anti-poaching dogs.
-From 2008 to 2018, more than half of the rhinos that were poached in South Africa, were poached in Kruger.
+From 2008 to 2018, more than half of the rhinos that were poached in South Africa were poached in Kruger.
 South Africa is home to 80% of the world’s last remaining rhinos, making it a central part of rhino conservation.

 Without dogs, according to the college, enforcement teams on average were catching only 3 to 5% of known poachers (this is generally accepted as the average).
-With the K9 unit, the rate has increased to 54 percent—a 10-fold improvement.
+With the K9 unit, the rate has increased to 54 per cent – a 10-fold improvement.

-In fact, the anti-poaching team is considered the best in Africa – since 2011, over 90% of the arrests that have been made in the Kruger National Park have been through the assistance of their canine unit.
+The anti-poaching team is considered the best in Africa – since 2011, over 90% of the arrests that have been made in the Kruger National Park have been through the assistance of their canine unit.

-From February 2018 to December 2019, alone, the K9 Unit was deployed 120 times, make 134 arrests and seized 55 weapons.
+From February 2018 to December 2019, alone, the K9 Unit was deployed 120 times, made 134 arrests and seized 55 weapons.

 Anne Kruger, who works in the K9 Conservation Unit, states that the dogs have reacted extremely positively to this new role: “They find great joy out of doing what they are born and meant to do, which is hunting.
-And they love having that bond with a handler as well, they need to have purpose”.
+And they love having that bond with a handler as well, they need to have a purpose”.

 These units are not just found in the Kruger but also proving to be successful in Kenya, Zimbabwe and Botswana.